 Our judges are from a wide spectrum of movements representing regenerative design, permaculture, food sovereignty, transition, biomimicry and eco-village networks.
-We have also aimed for a gender mix, and representatives from around the world.
+We aim for a gender mix, and representatives from around the world.

 Warren Brush is a global resilience design consultant, educator, lecturer and storyteller.